simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 > We **collect** and **store** the language of the visitor

 Devices are set to a certain language.
 We collect the language of the device being used by a visitor.
-We don't show this in our dasbhoard, but advanced users can get this data out of our [APIs](/api).
+We don't show this in our dashboard, but advanced users can get this data out of our [APIs](/api).
 Some language have a different region.
 For example English is used in the US and in the UK.
 We also store the region of the language.

 ### URLs